Phinda Private Game Reserve

 As a volunteer who will spend up to 12 hours a day with Phinda’s conservation team, you will need to stay at one of the reserve’s two research camps.
 Both are rustic-style houses, with very basic, but comfortable facilities.
 Communal living means you may need to share a bathroom with your fellow housemates, but most of the rooms are private.

-Parents, why not accompany your kids to the reserve, but enjoy a week of indulgence at one of our six luxury lodges on &Beyond Phinda Private Game Reserve?
+Volunteers, why not indulge and add on a few nights at one of our six luxury lodges on &Beyond Phinda Private Game Reserve?

 African Conservation Experience offers meaningful volunteering and travel experiences that bring you closer to the action, transforming the lives of Africa’s animals and travellers from around the world.
 Having been around since 1999 themselves, African Conservation Experience has worked alongside &Beyond since 2007.
 Their team members are not only experienced in travel management but also carry zoological and conservation-related qualifications and their South African logistical team provides an excellent level of support to everyone that travels with them.
 African Conservation Experience is the only organisation of its kind that has been offered membership of ABTA, one of the world’s most recognised quality standards for travel and they financially protect all of their trips through ABTA or ATOL.

-In joint partnership with African Conservation Experience, get your hands dirty and join us for an unforgettable 7-night (or longer) volunteer programme at &Beyond Phinda Private Game Reserve, in South Africa.
+In joint partnership with African Conservation Experience, get your hands dirty and join us for an unforgettable 5-night (or longer) volunteer programme at &Beyond Phinda Private Game Reserve, in South Africa.

 As a volunteer on &Beyond Phinda, you will join our highly experienced conservation and research team in their daily tasks as they manage the land and its thriving populations of wildlife.
 The role of the volunteer is to go behind the scenes and assist the monitoring team with any daily management duties that may be required, both routinely, and in aiding any other game capture, major research project, or animal relocation that may be needed at the time.
 Your active participation is what we rely on, so come prepared to get your hands dirty.
 In addition to assisting the monitoring and research at the reserve, you will also have the opportunity to learn new skills such as plant identification, animal tracks and tracking, bird identification and so much more; all alongside like-minded travellers.